We sell only giclée prints—museum-quality, archival, fine art reproductions that will last a lifetime.

 A giclée printer uses many more colors than a traditional offset printing press or a common digital printer.
 Pronounced “jhee-CLAY,” this French word means “to spray,” which is exactly what a giclée ink jet printer does.
 A fine stream of pigmented ink (more than four million droplets per second) sprays onto archival paper or canvas.
 And because each image is sent to the printer individually, the process allows for versatility and experimentation with the hue, value and density of the inks.

 A giclée print is the closest an artist can get to matching their original artwork.
-And for art lovers who want to collect fine art but can’t afford to buy an original, giclée prints are a popular (and beautiful!) alternative.
+For art lovers who want to collect fine art but can’t afford to buy an original, giclée prints are a popular (and beautiful!) alternative.

 Posted in: Art 101